5 Task Prioritization Strategies for Getting Out of the Weeds

 When faced with an overwhelming number of tasks, that feeling of being underwater, out of air, and on fire all at once is a paralysis that can affect any of us, at any time.
 But with a few task prioritization strategies, and some very basic Dos and Don’ts, you can collect yourself and get out of the weeds.

 While in the weeds is a phrase that seems to have its origins in the game of golf, it’s been co-opted most often by the service industry.
-Although I haven’t worked in a restaurant in a long time, my mind frequently wanders back to it: Table 3 has asked where their food is (you forgot to ring it in), new tables haven’t been greeted yet (you didn’t even know they were there), the chef is hunting you down for the Gluten Free ticket you entered (soy sauce what?), and more than just being “in the weeds”, you feel like this situation could me more aptly named “OMG EVERYTHING IS ON FIRE!”
+Although I haven’t worked in a restaurant in a long time, my mind frequently wanders back to it: Table 3 has asked where their food is (you forgot to ring it in), new tables haven’t been greeted yet (you didn’t even know they were there), the chef is hunting you down for the Gluten-Free ticket you entered (soy sauce what?), and more than just being “in the weeds”, you feel like this situation could be more aptly named “OMG EVERYTHING IS ON FIRE!”

 I’ve learned, as an engineer at Revelry, that these wait-mares from my time in the service industry have actually helped to prepare me for the moments it feels like I am crashing and burning in glorious fashion.
 And this usually occurs when I have a lot of various tasks on my plate.

-5 Dos and Don’ts to Escape the Hell of Overwhelming Tasks
+Five Do’s and Don’ts to Escape the Hell of Overwhelming Tasks

-1 – Don’t Blindly Run Faster.
+1. Don’t Blindly Run Faster

-Picking up the pace in order to dig yourself out of a hole, whether that hole be a hungry party of 8 or a backlog of bug tickets, will only lead to more mistakes that will come back to burn you later.
+Picking up the pace in order to dig yourself out of a hole, whether that hole is a hungry party of 8 or a backlog of bug tickets, will only lead to more mistakes that will come back to burn you later.

 You’re more likely to trip and drop an entire table’s worth of food or create a massive new bug for someone else to discover when attempting a quick drive-by fix.

-Do Slow Down.
+Do Slow Down

 Look at all the issues or tickets assigned to you, order them by the time they were last updated, and copy that URL.
-Set an early start to your work day to check that URL to determine what’s waiting on you.
+Set an early start to your workday to check that URL to determine what’s waiting on you.
 This provides a nice ‘at a glance’ look at your responsibilities and how long you’ve been dropping the ball.

-2 – Don’t Be a Superhero.
+2. Don’t Be a Superhero

 This is most likely a product of “Uhh, I can’t (or don’t know how) to fix this right now, so I’m going to try to get this other thing out of the way instead.”
 This is bad.
 The danger here is that the thing that you put off can easily fall between the cracks and get left behind as you move onto other things once you complete your replacement ticket.

-Do Ask for Help.
+Do Ask for Help

 If you are blocked, asked for help.
 It is very likely that there is someone on your team who can help you get over that first hump and appropriately close out your ticket.
 Just as there’s usually a fellow server who’s got time to polish glasses, another teammate probably has a spare moment to take a look.
 A second pair of eyes goes a long way to get the ball rolling toward a solution.